Three Golden Rules of Accounting - Overview, Types, Benefits

 • Intangible Account

-Tangible assets are touchable assets having physical substance, such as machinery, stock, plant, furniture, cash, etc., and intangible assets are non-touchable assets such as patent, goodwill, copyrights, etc.
+Tangible assets are tangible assets that have physical substance, such as machinery, stock, plant, furniture, and cash.
+Intangible assets, on the other hand, are non-tangible assets, including patents, goodwill, and copyrights.

 3. Nominal Account:

-The rule related to nominal account states that debit all expenses and losses, credit all incomes and gains.
-In other words, if any expense or loss is incurred for the business, the expense or loss account shall be debited and if any income or gain is earned in a business, income account or gain/profit account shall be credited.
+The rule related to nominal account states that debit all expenses and losses, and credit all incomes and gains.
+In other words, if any expense or loss is incurred for the business, the expense or loss account shall be debited, and if any income or gain is earned in a business, the income account or gain/profit account shall be credited.

-It relate to income, expense and gains or losses of a business concern.
-For example, salaries account, advertising account, discount account, sales account, and commission received account etc. These accounts do not have any existence, form or shape.
-All kinds of expense account, loss account, gain account or income accounts come under the category of nominal account.
+It relates to income, expenses and gains or losses of a business concern.
+For example, accounts include salaries, advertising, discounts, sales, and commissions received, among others.
+These accounts do not exist, have no form, or take any shape.
+All kinds of expense accounts, loss accounts, gain accounts, or income accounts come under the category of nominal accounts.

-Accounting provides clarity in business that helps make the right decisions based on expenses, tax liabilities and cash flow.
+Accounting provides clarity in business, helping to make informed decisions based on expenses, tax liabilities, and cash flow.
 There are three critical financial statements generated through “accounting”.

 • A profit and loss statement gives clarity on the income and expenses.

-• A balance sheet helps to understand the financial position of the business.
+• A balance sheet helps to understand a business’s financial position.

 • The cash flow statement helps keep track of cash generated and is used by investors to assess a business’s financial health.